 - New incoming links and social shares produce a noticeable, immediate boosting impact

-See what you get, in each pillar category.
-Find out if a particular category is missing.
-If so, why?
+See what you get in each pillar category and if a particular category is missing, ask why.

 Can I speak with a client you’ve been working with for over a year?

-Consider asking about roadblocks, account manager changes, senior leadership involvement on the account, workflows, reporting frequency and quality, effort, and anything else.
+Consider asking about roadblocks, account manager changes, senior leadership involvement on the account, workflows, reporting quality, strategy, proactivity and receptivity to feedback and criticism.

 2 additional video resources for evaluating SEO agencies (top)